tajdid/projectblog/_posts/2014-11-10-blog-feedback-02.markdown

 - Add proper references to images
 - Refine and add to the 'Composition of Wed Design' post
 - Refine 'Competitor Research' post

+What I've done;

+- I've written about Negative Space and added image references in the [Composition of Web Design](/projectblog/kreative/2014/10/16/composition-in-web-design) (11/11/14)